Synerty/synerty-peek/docs/setup_os_requirements_debian/SetupOSRequirementsDebian.rst

 - rsync

+rsync is a fast and versatile file-copying tool which can copy locally and to/from a remote host.

 - Installing Oracle Libraries

 Installing Oracle Libraries is required if you intend on installing the peek agent.
 Instruction for installing the Oracle Libraries are in the Online Installation Guide.

+- FreeTDS

+FreeTDS is an open source driver for the TDS protocol, this is the protocol used to talk to the MSSQL SQLServer database.

 Installation Guide
 ------------------